aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-xps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to XPS via .NET" h2=".NET API to Render MSG to XPS on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add MSG to XPS conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to XPS.
+As a .NET developer, you may be looking for a way to add MSG to XPS conversion features to your applications.
+If so, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the perfect solution.
+Aspose.Total for .NET is a comprehensive suite of APIs that allow you to manipulate a variety of file formats, including MSG and XPS.

+The process of converting MSG to XPS involves two steps.
+First, you can use [Aspose.Email for .NET](https://products.aspose.com/email/net/) to convert the MSG file format to HTML.
+This API provides a range of features that make it easy to convert MSG files to HTML, including the ability to preserve attachments, embedded images, and other data.

+Once you have converted the MSG file to HTML, you can use [Aspose.Words for .NET](https://products.aspose.com/words/net/) to render the HTML to XPS.
+This API provides a range of features that make it easy to render HTML to XPS, including the ability to preserve formatting, layout, and other data.

+By using Aspose.Total for .NET, you can easily add MSG to XPS conversion features to your applications.
+This comprehensive suite of APIs makes it easy to manipulate a variety of file formats, including MSG and XPS.
+With Aspose.Email for .NET, you can convert MSG files to HTML, and with Aspose.Words for .NET, you can render HTML to XPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}